 The Greatest Power in the World

 - Summary: I’ve stood just a few feet away from the thunderous power of Niagara Falls.
 I’ve talked with people who lived through the Great Alaska Earthquake (9.2 on the Richter scale).
 I’ve been in a thrilling, max-performance takeoff in a U.S. Air Force C-141 Starlifter.
 But none of these match what we’ll look at today.
-That is, the power of the Gospel of Jesus Christ.
+That is, the unlimited power of the Gospel of Jesus Christ.
 We’ll focus on two Scripture portions, so let’s read those right at the outset.

 Matthew 1:18-25, NIV This is how the birth of Jesus the Messiah came about: His mother Mary … was found to be pregnant through the Holy Spirit….
 An angel of the Lord appeared to [Joseph] in a dream and said,… what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”
 All this took place to fulfill what the Lord had said through the prophet: “The virgin will conceive and give birth to a son, and they will call him Immanuel” (which means “God with us”) … She gave birth to a son.
 And he gave him the name Jesus.